iamSShan/machine_learning_algorithms/supervised/regression/linearRegression/README.md

 ### Regression:
 * Regression: Regression in machine learning consists of mathematical methods that allow data scientists to predict a continuous outcome (y) based on the value of one or more predictor variables (x). [y is independent variable and X are dependent variables]
 * A regression problem is when the output variable is a real or continuous value, such as “salary” or “weight”.
+* Uses of regression:
+	* Determining relationship between independent variable and dependent variable
+	* forecasting an effect, for e.g how much additional sale income will one get for each 1000$ spent on marketing.
+	* Trend forecasting, for e.g price of bitcoin in last 6 months

 ### Intro to Linear Regression: